Bodmer/DarkSkyWeather/README.md

 # News: Replacement for DarkSkyWeather available

-I have created a new library which fetched weather from OpenWeather.
+I have created a new library which fetches weather from OpenWeather.
 The library is here: https://github.com/Bodmer/OpenWeather

 # News: Dark Sky has joined Apple...